earlhansg/maven/README.md

 - Data Provider allows us to send more than one set of data to our test cases
 - for example, say we had 3 username and password combinations that we wanted to test with the login functionality of a website
 - you might think we need to run the test invidual 3 times to test each combination
-- Luckily, TestNG provides functionality using the @DataProvider annotation to send more than one set of data at execution
+- luckily, TestNG provides functionality using the @DataProvider annotation to send more than one set of data at execution

 ## Using a Multi-Demensional Array